eliastsoukatos/ai_contact_manager/README.md

 ## CSV Export

 When exporting contacts to CSV, the first column contains phone numbers and is labeled `phone_number` in the header.
 Remaining fields use snake_case headers derived from the table columns.

+## Running the Go Backend

+This project includes a small Go service that performs all contact searching and filtering.
+The Python UI communicates with this service over HTTP.

+### Quick start

+1. **Install dependencies** – make sure Python 3, PyQt5 and Go are installed on your system.
+2. **Build the Go service** – run `go build -o go_backend go_backend/main.go` from the project root.
+(The `setup_go_backend.py` script does this automatically.)
+3. **Start the backend** – execute `python setup_go_backend.py` to launch the API on port `8081`.
+4. **Launch the GUI** – in a new terminal run `python main.py`.
+5. **Verify** – you should see the contact table populate normally.
+If no data appears, ensure the Go server is still running.

+If you encounter issues, rebuild the Go binary and confirm nothing else is using port `8081`.